 Everyone who has ever drunk coffee has most likely experiences one of its more annoying side effects.
 Even those who are not avid or habitual coffee drinkers have probably felt that rumbling in their bowels after a warm cup of Joe in the morning.
 Coffee has a long reputation for making its drinkers need to go to the bathroom.
 More specifically and bluntly, coffee makes you poop, but why?

 Coffee is known to stimulate the digestive system, as a natural laxative, however, scientists and researchers aren’t entirely sure why.
-The caffeine found in coffee has been suspected as the main culprit for making coffee drinkers need to poop all the time.
+The caffeine found in coffee has been making coffee drinkers need to poop all the time.
 See, caffeine is a “pro-motility agent,” which basically means that it helps kick-start the digestive system.
 Every time you eat or drink something, your stomach stretches and expands, sending signals to your colon to, essentially, make room.
 When something comes in, something else must, in turn, go out.
 Peristalsis is the process which moves food and waste through your intestines.
 The caffeine in coffee is understood to speed up the process of peristalsis, significantly, making, you guessed it, coffee drinkers poop all the time.
 In addition to speeding up peristalsis and causing muscles in the intestines to contract more quickly, caffeine in coffee also relaxes muscles in the colon.
 When peristalsis is sped up and the colon relaxes, a gastrointestinal miracle occurs.
 You will feel an urgent need to go number two!

 These same properties of caffeine are also the cause of acid reflux in some coffee drinkers, though in cases where coffee drinkers need to poop, it is the sphincter muscles at the bottom of the esophagus that loosen and release the reflux.